moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 The final layer in the DMET pipeline, as show in the figure in the previous section, the derived layer.
 Here we expect any database that has been developed outside of the oversight of analytics engineers.
 These databases will be more use specific and will therefore have fewer requirements on them to conform to data modelling concepts like those found in the Kimball methodology.
 We expect the databases here to still pull from the datamarts layer, where possible.

-- **derived** tend to be wide, dense tables, the result of joining facts and dimensions into a single table readymade for a particular analysis.
+- **derived** tend to be wide, dense tables, the result of joining facts and dimensions into a single table ready-made for a particular analysis.
 In modern data warehousing — where storage is cheap and compute is expensive — we can borrow and add any and all data from dimensional concepts to answer questions about core entities.
 Building the same data in multiple places is more efficient in this paradigm than having to repeatedly rejoin these concepts in the dimensional layer.

 ## 6-the-rest-of-the-project